Episcopal Cathedral of Saint Philip (Atlanta)

 The Cathedral of Saint Philip, also known as St. Philip's Cathedral or St. Philip's is an Episcopal cathedral in the U.S. State of Georgia, in the City of Atlanta.
 Located on Peachtree Road in Buckhead (Atlanta) at what is popularly called "Jesus Junction".
 St. Philip's has become one of the largest Episcopal congregations in the United States, with a membership of approximately 7,000.
 St. Philip's is named in honor of St. Philip the Evangelist, a deacon in the early Christian Church.
 The Cathedral of St. Philip is the seat of the Episcopal Diocese of Atlanta.

+History of the Cathedral

 Original cathedral in downtown Atlanta

 The first site for St. Philip's was in downtown Atlanta, across from the State Capitol on the corner of what is now Washington Street and Martin Luther King Drive.
 By 1875 the small church had grown to be the largest Episcopal church in Georgia, and in 1907 St. Philip's was named the cathedral of the Diocese of Atlanta, which was formed that same year.
 In 1928 the cathedral selected Raimundo de Ovies as its new dean and began work on selecting a site for construction of a new cathedral.